• We’d like to clarify how SolarCloud credits (technically disbursements) are applied to your energy account.

 The pooling is beneficial as we all share it the benefits I.E should you own one panel and the system is not pooled and your panel has a fault which is replaced under its warranty then you would loose that production for the time it takes us to replace the panel.
 But with a pooled system you would not see any loss as that one panel being down for a few days is only one panel among millions potentially generating energy for SolarCloud panel owners.

-SolarCloud is more efficient due to placement of panels and no loss of land. behind the grid so no degradation of energy, in the transfer.
+• SolarCloud is more efficient due to placement of panels and no loss of land.
+Plus the behind the meter model we use means much less degradation of energy, in the transfer.